Image: The Parcel illustration by Raffi Anderian

 Dramaturgy and process

-Nightswimming commissioned Anosh to create a new work based on his acclaimed novel The Parcel in 2021, collaborating with him to find the theatrical voice of this story and bring the central character of Madhu to the stage through text and choreographed movement.
+Nightswimming commissioned Anosh to create a new work inspired by his acclaimed novel The Parcel in 2021, collaborating with him to find the theatrical voice of this story and bring the central character of Madhu to the stage through text and choreographed movement.

 Anosh and Brian explored their love for the ways dance can convey as much or more on stage than text, which led to a series of conversations about an idea that Anosh was developing: a story about a blind man who falls in love with a woman through the sound of her feet as she dances.